-Our counterfactual results show that the pandemic will likely reduce the world real GDP by 3 percent below its model-generated path without the shock by the end of 2021.
-While China and other emerging Asian economies are estimated to be less severely affected, the United States, the United Kingdom, and several other advanced economies may experience deeper and longer-lasting effects.
-Among non-Asian emerging market economies, however, the economic impact of Covid-19 varies substantially, depending on domestic factors (economic structures, health preparedness, and lockdowns) as well as external disturbances (plunging trade, collapsing tourism, capital outflows, falling commodity prices).
-There is a significant degree of uncertainty around all these counterfactual outcomes which we quantify based on the approach above.
+Our counterfactual results show that the pandemic could reduce the world real GDP by 3 percent below its model-generated path without the shock by the end of 2021.
+While China and other emerging Asian economies are estimated to be less severely affected, the United Kingdom, and several other advanced economies may experience deeper and longer-lasting effects.
+Among non-Asian emerging market economies, however, the economic impact of Covid-19 varies substantially, depending on domestic factors (economic structures, health preparedness, and the scale of lockdowns) as well as external disturbances (plunging trade, collapsing tourism, volatility in capital flows, and fluctuations in commodity prices).
+There is a significant degree of uncertainty around all these counterfactual outcomes which we try to quantify (while abstracting from the large-scale fiscal support that followed later in 2020).
 Importantly, our findings underscore the role of spillovers which we quantify for the case of Sweden considering its different approach toward the pandemic (i.e., a less stringent strategy).
 We show that no country is immune to the economic fallout of the pandemic because of interconnections.
-We also estimate that the Covid-19 pandemic will likely lower long-term interest rates by about 100 basis points below their historical lows in core advanced economies.
-In contrast, the impact on long-term interest rates in emerging market economies has a wide range, including significant upside risks.
+We also estimate that the Covid-19 pandemic would lower long-term interest rates temporarily by about 100 basis points below their historical lows in core advanced economies.
+In contrast, the impact on long-term interest rates in emerging markets has a wide range, including significant upside risks.